 Then the third section goes over the first while one corner of the last section goes under the second section and the other corner above the third.

-It holds nice together but if you can find a biodegradable tape to use on the bottom it will be even better.
+It holds nice together but if you can find a biodegradable tape to use on the bottom it would be even better.

 Organize all of your pots on the flat or whatever container you plan to use…

-I transferred the soil into a mixing bowl…
+I mix my soil and castings in a large mixing bowl…

 You don’t want to make a soup, just make it damp enough so it’s easier to work with.